amethyst/rfcs/README.md

 cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).

+Once an RFC has been implemented, the tracking issue will be closed and given the label "RFC: Complete".

-## RFC Postponement
+### RFC Postponement
 [RFC Postponement]: #rfc-postponement

-Some RFC pull requests are tagged with the "postponed" label when they are closed (as part of the rejection process).
-An RFC closed with "postponed" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
+Some RFC pull requests are tagged with the "RFC: Postponed" label when they are closed (as part of the rejection process).
+An RFC closed with "RFC: Postponed" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
 Postponed pull requests may be re-opened when the time is right.
 We don't have any formal process for that, you should ask members of the relevant sub-team.

-Usually an RFC pull request marked as "postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would ever possibly consider making this change, as outlined in the RFC pull request, or some semi-obvious variation of it."
+Usually an RFC pull request marked as "RFC: Postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would ever possibly consider making this change, as outlined in the RFC pull request, or some semi-obvious variation of it."
 (When the answer to the latter question